Stroke & Vascular Disorders

 The thrombophilic patient presenting with cerebrovascular disease (cerebral venous thrombosis or arterial ischemic stroke) may mimic patients with other causes of acute neurologic deficits or headache.
 The differential diagnosis is broad and includes intracranial hemorrhage, aneurysm, seizure, structural brain lesions, migraine, intracranial infection, toxic-metabolic abnormalities, etc.

 In a patient presenting with cryptogenic cerebral venous thrombosis or arterial ischemic stroke, pertinent history includes immobilization or prolonged hospitalization, recent surgery, obesity, lower extremity trauma, malignancy, use of contraceptives or hormonal replacement therapy, pregnancy or puerperium, history of pregnancy morbidity, and personal and family history of venous thrombosis or stroke.
-This is supplemented with careful physical examination, echocardiographic evaluation for a right-to-left shunt, and laboratory testing to determine the presence of any inherited or acquired thrombophilias.
+This is supplemented with careful physical examination, echocardiographic evaluation for a right-to-left shunt, cardiac rhythm monitoring, and laboratory testing to determine the presence of any inherited or acquired thrombophilias.

 Diagnosis of antiphospholipid antibody syndrome.
-In 2006, revised classification criteria for antiphospholipid antibody syndrome, known as the “Revised Sapporo Criteria” were proposed (113).
+In 2006, revised classification criteria for antiphospholipid antibody syndrome, known as the “Revised Sapporo Criteria” were proposed (123).

 Antiphospholipid antibody syndrome is considered present if at least one of the following clinical criteria and at least one of the following laboratory criteria are satisfied.
 Classification of the antiphospholipid syndrome should be avoided if fewer than 12 weeks or more than 5 years separate the positive antiphospholipid test and the clinical manifestation.